Have you noticed that your G string often sounds slightly out of tune? There are many factors that could be causing this, so let's go through them...

 Headstock Design

-On guitar headstock, for example, those with 3R+3L tuning placement, the D and G strings are at a slight angle compared to the other strings.
-This adds some pressure and tension to the guitar strings, so the G string gets out of tune.
+On guitar headstocks, particularly those with 3R+3L tuning machine placement, the D and G strings are slightly longer and at a sharper angle than the other strings.
+This can increase the tension on the guitar strings, making the G string seem slightly out of tune.

 Nut Slot

-The friction between a nut slot and a string is actually what can cause a majority of tuning problems.
-Every time a string is bent, it's moving in the nut slot.
-That friction changes the tension of the string and is what ultimately changes the pitch.
-To minimize those changes in tension, you can lubricate or add pencil lead and reduce the friction.
+The friction between a string and the nut slot can cause a majority of tuning problems.
+Every time you bend a string, it moves in the nut slot, causing the tension exerted on the string to change, which can also alter its pitch.
+To minimize this, you can lubricate each slot by adding pencil lead to reduce the friction.

 Unwounded String

-If you notice your low E, A, and D strings on your guitar, they are most likely wound and thicker, while your thinner G, B, and high E strings are most likely unwound.
-It would be more comfortable for bending your G, B, and high E strings, thus they are out of tune easily.
+The low E, A and D strings on your guitar are most likely wound, while your thinner G, B and high E strings are plain strings, i.e, unwound.
+Plain strings tend to go out of tune more easily.

 String Tension